Performance to price ratio. The higher, the better.

 |Supplementary power connectors||None|

 Parameters of memory installed on GeForce GTX 750: its type, size, bus, clock and resulting bandwidth.
-Note that GPUs integrated into processors don't have dedicated memory and use a shared part of system RAM.
+Note that GPUs integrated into processors have no dedicated memory and use a shared part of system RAM instead.

 Video outputs and ports

 Types and number of video connectors present on GeForce GTX 750.
-As a rule, this section is relevant only for desktop reference video cards, since for notebook ones the availability of certain video outputs depends on the laptop model.
+As a rule, this section is relevant only for desktop reference graphics cards, since for notebook ones the availability of certain video outputs depends on the laptop model, while non-reference desktop models can (though not necessarily will) bear a different set of video ports.

 |Display Connectors||One Dual Link DVI-I, One Dual Link DVI-D, One mini-HDMI|